Seirdy/seirdy.one/content/posts/website-best-practices.md

 Long words, especially in headings, can trigger horizontal overflow.
 Test in a viewport that's under 240 pixels wide (<abbr title="Device Pixel Ratio">DPR</abbr>=1) and observe any words that trail off of the edge of the screen.
 Add soft hyphens to these words using the `&shy;` entity.

-Most modern browsers support the `hyphens` CSS3 property, but full automatic hyphenation is usually an overkill solution with a naive implementation.
+Most modern browsers support the `hyphens` CSS3 property, but full automatic hyphenation is usually an overkill solution with a naive implemen&shy;tation.
 Automatic hyphenation will insert hyphens wherever it can, not necessarily between the best syllables.
-At the time of writing, humans are still better at hyphenating than most software implementations.
+At the time of writing, humans are still better at hyphenating than most software implemen&shy;tations.
 I'm also not aware of a CSS property that only breaks syllables when necessary to avoid horizontal scrolling.

 Users employing machine translation will not benefit from your soft hyphens, so don't expect them to always work as intended.
 Translation tools might also replace short words with long ones.
 Soft hyphens and automatic hyphenation are both flawed solutions, but I find soft hyphens to be less problematic.